 Sadly growing up in the grey streets of the capital offered few opportunities for an aspiring adventurer, except visiting ruined strongholds and then Dungeons and Dragons.

-Martin should be renowned as being dungeon master to a ribald party of six doughty swashbucklers, five of whom were attractive young women, perhaps his most astounding achievement.
+Martin should be renowned as being dungeon master to a ribald party of six doughty swashbucklers, five of whom were young women, perhaps his most astounding achievement.

-Martin had an unplanned career, stumbling headlong from mechanical engineering into medical publishing, utilising computer and cataloguing skills on a the cutting-edge technology of an IBM XT and first generation Mac.
+Martin had an unplanned career, stumbling headlong from mechanical engineering into medical publishing, utilising computer and cataloguing skills on the cutting-edge technology of an IBM XT and first generation Mac.

 Love of ruined fortresses and fire-breathing dragons persisted.
 And so, at the fabulous ruined Slains Castle, one cold but beautiful day, was conceived a work on all the many castles, towers and fortified houses of Scotland in one handy volume, and so was born The Castles of Scotland.
 In truth the one handy volume then conceived is now considerably more weighty, but one volume it remains.